What are the symptoms of hepatitis C virus (HCV) infection?

-The hepatitis C virus (HCV) is usually spread by contact with infected blood.
-However, there is a very low but real risk of spreading the virus through other body fluids, such as semen or vaginal secretions.
-The risk increases if blood is mixed in with these secretions.
-It is much more likely for someone to become infected with HCV following contact with infected blood than with other body fluids.
+Hepatitis C virus is usually spread by contact with blood containing the virus.
+However, there is a very low but real risk of spreading the virus through other body fluids, such as semen or vaginal secretions, especially if blood is present in those secretions.
+It is much more likely for someone to be exposed to HCV following contact with infected blood than with other body fluids.

-If you are infected with HCV, you can reduce the chance of spreading this virus to others by doing the following:
+If you are living with HCV, you can reduce the chance of spreading this virus to others by doing the following:

 - Never donate your blood, semen, body organs or tissues.

-- Discuss with your partner(s) the fact that you are infected with HCV.
+- Discuss with your partner(s) the fact that you are living with HCV.

 - Practice safer sex.
 Use a condom every time you have sex, especially if you have more than one partner.
 This also helps to reduce the risk of other sexually transmitted infections.
 For more information, see HealthLinkBC File #08o Preventing Sexually Transmitted Infections (STIs).